Types of Companies in Norway

-Types of Companies in NorwayUpdated on Wednesday 18th January 2017
+Types of Companies in NorwayUpdated on Monday 20th February 2023

 Rate this article

 based on 7 reviews

-based on 0 reviews
+based on 7 reviews

-The Norwegian State offers to the investors a high diversity of company structures in order to respond to their different business needs.
+The Norwegian State offers investors a wide variety of company structures in order to respond to their different business needs.
 Foreign investors are not required to reside in Norway in order to set up a business here, following the principle of full freedom of establishment.

 Main types of companies presented by our lawyers in Norway

-The most popular legal entities in Norway are the public (Allmennaksjeselskap – ASA) or private (Aksjeselskap - AS) limited company.
-There is a minimum capital of 30 000 NOK needed for the small or family-owned companies and of 1 million NOK for the ASA.
+The most popular legal entities in Norway are the public (Allmennaksjeselskap – ASA) and private (Aksjeselskap - AS) limited company.
+There is a minimum capital of NOK 30,000 needed for the small or family-owned companies and of NOK 1 million for the ASA.

-ANS, which in translation means liable company, is, as the name suggests, a company in which each individual owner bears legal responsibility for any debt, not only for the invested capital.
-Another form of a partnership is the Selskap med delt ansvar (DA), which refers to the general partnership with shared liability.
-For the DA there must be two or more participants in the company, each of which is supporting its own liability.
+ANS, which in translation means liable company, is, as the name suggests, a company in which each individual owner bears the legal responsibility for any debt of the company, not only for the invested capital.
+Another form of partnership is the Selskap med delt ansvar (DA), which refers to the general partnership with shared liability.
+For the DA there must be two or more participants in the company, both liable for the company’s debts.
 In case you are interested in opening a partnership in this country, our Norwegian lawyers can give you more details.

 Enkeltpersonforetak (sole trader company) stands for a legal form of enterprise in which there is only one owner.
 Legally speaking, the owner and the enterprise are the same.
-The owner must be aware of the fact that he holds the entire financial responsibility for all obligations and debts.
+The owner must be aware of the fact that he or she holds the entire financial responsibility for all obligations and debts.